leogrigs/easy-budget/README.md

 ## Description

-Easy Budget was created to fill a gap in the personal finance space.
-After searching for a free and effective tool to organize my finances, I realized there wasn't a suitable option that met my needs.
-Easy Budget is built to be a flexible, user-friendly solution for anyone looking to gain better control over their finances without complicated features or hidden fees.
+Easy Budget was created to address a gap in personal finance tools.
+After seeking a free and efficient way to organize my finances, I found that no existing tool fully met my needs.
+Easy Budget is built as a flexible, user-friendly solution for those looking to take control of their finances without complex features or hidden costs.

 ## Motivation

-**"I need to organize my finances, but I haven't found a good and free website for that yet..."**
+> **"I need to organize my finances, but I haven't found a good, free solution for that yet..."**

-The goal of Easy Budget is to provide a straightforward, visually engaging solution for personal finance management, helping users monitor their expenses, set budgets, and make informed financial decisions.
+Easy Budget aims to deliver a straightforward, visually engaging platform for personal finance management.
+It enables users to monitor expenses, set budgets, and make informed financial decisions—all without unnecessary features or fees.

 ## Technologies